pcarleton/draft-carleton-workload-authz-grant/draft-carleton-workload-authz-grant.md

 This document defines one grant for that: a JWT authorization grant [RFC7523] signed by the platform and naming one workload, presented at the token endpoint of an authorization server that has been configured, once, to trust that platform.

-It specifies the grant, and that workloads are trusted based on the platform registration, allowing a previously unseen workloads to receive an access token.
+It specifies the grant, and that workloads are trusted based on the platform registration, allowing a previously unseen workload to receive an access token.

 How trust in a platform is established and what a workload may do are left to deployments.